BYU-ITC-210/BYU-ITC-210.github.io/HW6-UML-Sequence.md

 ## Introduction

-For this homework you will produce two UML sequence diagrams that will inform your development of Lab 4 and will be included in the Lab 4 writeup.
+For this homework you will produce two UML sequence diagrams that will inform your development of Lab 5 and will be included in the Lab 5 documentation.

 ## Objectives